logo-darkPipe0

 record.field.type

 The type of the provided or generated value.
 Possible values are string, number, boolean, json, or unknown.
-The type is unknown if the field was derived from input data but no input object provided a value and the field is not an output field of a pipe.
+The type is unknown only when pipe0 has nothing to infer it from: the field is not in the field catalog, no input object provided a value, and no pipe outputs it.
+Catalog fields like name keep their catalog type even when every value is null.

 record.field.reason